Getting started as an independent photographer

 Copyright

 As a photographer, you automatically have copyright on all your photos.
 This means that you decide what happens to a photo.
-You have to give someone permission to use a photo.
+If someone wants to use your photo, they must have your permission.

 Portrait rights

 Portrait rights mean that sometimes you can only publish a photo with the permission of the person in the photo.
-When taking a photo, drawing up an agreement in which you include portrait rights is useful.
+It is useful if the person you are photographing signs an agreement which includes giving you portrait rights.

 Taking photographs with a drone